miki4920/discord-roller/ReadMe.md

 * pr - Private Roll.
 Rolls Dice and sends a message to the author of the command.
 * gr - Game Master Roll.
 Rolls Dice and sends a message to the Game Master (A person with "DM" role).
 * h - Returns a Link to this ReadMe.
+* w - Rolls a random wild magic effect.
+* dt - Used for scheduling.

 ## Mathematical Operations